Odeloten/MMID-Bot-information/privacy-policy.md

-MMID Bot – Privacy Policy

-Last updated: 18 November 2025

-1. Overview

-This Privacy Policy explains how the MMID Bot (“the Bot”) handles user information.
-Short answer: it doesn’t store anything.

-2. Information Collected

-The Bot does not collect, store, or log:

-Discord usernames

-Discord IDs

-Message content

-Interaction logs

-IP addresses

-MMID search history

-All processing happens in memory and is never saved.

-3. Data Provided by Users

-Users may provide:

-a Minecraft username (via the /mmid command)

-This value is used only to fetch MMID data and is not stored.

-4. Data Sharing

-The Bot does not share data with any third parties.
-It simply retrieves existing information from the MMID sheet maintained by Oasis.

-5. Hosting

-The Bot is hosted privately on a Raspberry Pi device.
-No external logging systems are used.

-6. Third-Party APIs

-The Bot may call these services temporarily:

-Oasis MMID Google Sheet

-Crafatar (for Minecraft skin rendering)

-No personal data is sent to other services.

-7. Security

-Since the Bot stores no user data, there is no personal data at risk.
-Standard security measures (SSH, firewall, private hosting) are maintained on the device.

-8. Contact

-If you have questions, contact the bot owner through Discord.
+# MMID Bot — Privacy Policy
+_Last updated: 18 November 2025_

+---

+## 1. Overview
+This Privacy Policy explains how the MMID Bot (“the Bot”) processes information.
+Short version: **the Bot does not store any personal data.**

+---

+## 2. Data Collected
+The Bot does **not** collect or store:
+- Discord usernames
+- Discord IDs
+- Message content
+- Interaction logs
+- IP addresses
+- Search history

+The only user input received is:
+- A Minecraft username (via the `/mmid` command)

+This value is processed temporarily and never saved.

+---

+## 3. Data Sharing
+The Bot does **not** share any information with third parties.
+It simply fetches publicly available MMID information maintained by **Oasis**.

+---

+## 4. Hosting
+The Bot is hosted privately on a physical device.
+No external logging services or analytics tools are used.

+---

+## 5. Third-Party APIs
+Brief requests may be made to:
+- The Oasis MMID Google Sheet
+- Crafatar (for skin rendering)

+No personal data is transmitted to or stored by these services.

+---

+## 6. Security
+Because the Bot stores no user data, there is no personal information at risk.
+Standard security measures (SSH hardening, firewalls, private hosting) are maintained.

+---

+## 7. Contact
+If you have questions about this policy, contact the bot owner via Discord.